 Arkansas State Act 1290 of 1997 requires students graduating from high school May 1, 2002 and after to have completed the core curriculum for unconditional college admission.
 All students graduating after May 1, 2002 from Arkansas public high schools, out of state high schools, home schooling, private schools and Arkansas High School Diploma recipients shall be evaluated by the Office of Admissions for the purpose of being granted conditional or unconditional admissions status.
-Students will be provided with written notification of their admission status and receive appropriate academic advisement according to their status.
+Students admitted conditionally will be provided with notification of their admission status via their official NWACC email following the complete review of their high-school transcript.